yilinghuam/yilinghuam.github.io/eatwat/readme.md

 or
 multer with streamifier and cloudinary
 -

-## Approach taken
+## Approach
-### 1. Initial start
-- decide on the unknown factor of the project, the map api to be used
-- read the documentation for the mapbox api and implement some functionalities gradually (at this point, only loading of the map and geosearching api)
+* read up on documentation for mapbox and geocoding search and test
-- think of how to post the geosearching results to the backend

-### 2. Creation of routes
-- Create routes based on 7 restful routes
-- adjust data as I go along
+* set up mvc structure with crud routes
+* add form information into database
+* build mapsearch pages

 ------------------------------------------

-## RESTfulRoutes
+## RESTful Routes

 |No.|Route      | URL               | HTTP Verb |Description
 |--|------------|-------------------|-----------|------------